ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Keyboard Focus in Qt Quick.rst

 .. _sdk_qtquick_keyboard_focus_in_qt_quick:

 QtQuick Keyboard Focus in Qt Quick
 ==================================

 When a key is pressed or released, a key event is generated and delivered to the focused Qt Quick :ref:`Item <sdk_qtquick_item>`.
 To facilitate the construction of reusable components and to address some of the cases unique to fluid user interfaces, the Qt Quick items add a scope based extension to Qt's traditional keyboard focus model.

-.. rubric:: Key Handling Overview
-   :name: key-handling-overview

 When the user presses or releases a key, the following occurs:

 #.
 Qt receives the key action and generates a key event.
 #.
-If a QQuickWindow is the active window, the key event is delivered to
+If a QQuickWindow is the active window, the key event is delivered to it.
-   it.
 #.
-The key event is delivered by the scene to the
-   :ref:`Item <sdk_qtquick_item>` with *active focus*.
+The key event is delivered by the scene to the :ref:`Item <sdk_qtquick_item>` with *active focus*.
 If no item has active focus, the key event is ignored.
 #.
-If the QQuickItem with active focus accepts the key event,
+If the QQuickItem with active focus accepts the key event, propagation stops.
-   propagation stops.
 Otherwise the event is sent to the Item's parent until the event is accepted, or the root item is reached.

    If the ``Rectangle`` type in the following example has active focus and the ``A`` key is pressed, the event will not be propagated further.
 Upon pressing the ``B`` key, the event will propagate to the root item and thus be ignored.

    .. code:: qml